Updated 12 May 2021

 PROTOCOLS IN DETAILADVANCE BOOKING

-- We request that you book your tickets in advance via our website.
+- We strongly recommend that you book your tickets in advance via our website.
 We have a limited number of seats per performance, so please check the website for latest availability.

 - Our Box Office team are currently operating on reduced staff numbers, so we request you do not call the Box Office to make your booking.

-- When booking your tickets, we ask that you book only for members of your own household, or members of your support bubble household.
+- We ask that you book only for members of your own household, or members of your support bubble household.

 - No paper tickets will be issued.
-Your e-confirmation, sent to the email you provide at the time of booking will act as your ticket.
+Your e-confirmation, sent to the email you provide at the time of booking, will act as your ticket.
+You can print this off or show it on your phone.
+If you are not able to do either of these, please contact [email protected]

 - On arrival at the venue, our Front of House Manager will meet you and ask for your name and the size of your party.
 This will be checked off against our list.